AbudyWu/IP-Camera-synchronization-frame/README.md

-#PYVC

-##Date 0802 by Abudy Wu
+# PYVC
+## IP Camera sync frame
+### Introduction

-###Just record the two methods of IP Camera synchronized video recording or shooting written for the special topic.
+Just record the two methods of IP Camera synchronized video recording or shooting written for the special topic.